 The calling of a new minister begins a new chapter in the life of a congregation.
 Consider opportunities for growth that will enhance the ministry to thrive into the future.
-Stewardship for All Seasons (SAS) is a program that could inspire the congregation to grow in financial health.
-Excellence in Leadership (EiL), offered on-line and in-person through the Rocky Mountain Synod, is an opportunity for lay and rostered leaders to grow in their self-understanding, becoming better equipped to lean into courageous, resilient ministry.
+Excellence in Leadership (EiL) is an opportunity for lay and rostered leaders to grow in their self-understanding, becoming better equipped to lean into courageous, resilient ministry.
 If the new minister is in their first call, support them in First Call Theological Education (FCTE) through the Office of the Bishop (this is a requirement for all first call ministers).